Overview of Overlay Analysis

 XOR The XOR of A and B is defined as: A⊕B = {x|x∈A or x∈B, and xA∩B}

-The following diagram illustrates Boolean logic operations: containment, intersection, union, difference, and XOR.
+The following figure shows the Boolean logical operations: containment, intersection, union, difference, and XOR.

-Region datasets used in overlay analysis must not contain overlapping polygon features.
-Datasets with overlapping features are invalid and may produce incorrect results.
+The region datasets participating in overlay analysis must not contain overlapping polygon objects.
+Datasets with overlapping polygon objects are invalid, and the system cannot guarantee the correctness of the overlay results.
 It is recommended to perform topology validation before conducting overlay analysis.

-Overlapping regions are shown in the following diagram:
+Overlapping polygons are illustrated in the figure below:

 3. All datasets involved in overlay analysis must share the same geographic reference system, including input data and result data.